 13. The Town is currently in the initial stages of planning for the future use of the 110+ acres of conservation and recreation land that is being acquired at Stow Acres Country Club on Randall Road.
-Please select the six most important elements that you would like to see in the design of this community facility: Check all that apply.
-New Athletic Fields (soccer, baseball, etc.) Paved and Unpaved Walking/Cycling Paths Re-establishing wildlife habitat and stream corridors, tree planting Playgrounds and other formal play areas Formal playcourts (basketball, pickleball, volleyball) Recreation building with exercise facilities, swimming pool, etc. Off-Leash Dog Play Area/Dog Park Skateboard Park Water Play Areas (e.g. splash park) Adventure Play areas (e.g. climbing wall, ropes course) Picnic Tables and Shelter Disc/frisbee golf Farmer's Market and Community Event Space Canoe/kayak access to Elizabeth Brook Restrooms Other: 14.
+Please select the six most important elements that you would like to see in the design of this community facility:

+- New Athletic Fields (soccer, baseball, etc.)

+- Paved and Unpaved Walking/Cycling Paths

+- Re-establishing wildlife habitat and stream corridors, tree planting

+- Playgrounds and other formal play areas

+- Formal playcourts (basketball, pickleball, volleyball)

+- Recreation building with exercise facilities, swimming pool, etc.

+- Off-Leash Dog Play Area/Dog Park

+- Skateboard Park

+- Water Play Areas (e.g. splash park)

+- Adventure Play areas (e.g. climbing wall, ropes course)

+- Picnic Tables and Shelter

+- Disc/frisbee golf

+- Farmer's Market and Community Event Space

+- Canoe/kayak access to Elizabeth Brook

+- Restrooms

+- Other:

 What kinds of land should the town prioritize for continued open space protection?
 Please choose up to four.

-Check all that apply.
-Land for active recreation facilities Land for groundwater protection Land for wildlife habitat Land for trails Land that creates connections to other protected land Land abutting existing conservation areas Land for farming or that is in active agricultural use Land with scenic attributes Land that is important to mitigating the impacts of climate change (e.g. floodplains, river corridors) Land that provides public access to waterbodies Other: 15.
-What is your favorite public open space or recreation facility in Stow? (please just list one) 16.
-Do you have any suggestions for how this favorite place can be improved? (please just list one)
+- Land for active recreation facilities

+- Land for groundwater protection

+- Land for wildlife habitat

+- Land for trails

+- Land that creates connections to other protected land

+- Land abutting existing conservation areas

+- Land for farming or that is in active agricultural use

+- Land with scenic attributes

+- Land that is important to mitigating the impacts of climate change (e.g. floodplains, river corridors)

+- Land that provides public access to waterbodies